AshParker19/42_minishell/docs/documentation.md

     Syntax
 </h1>

-The syntax of frankenshell is designed to mimic the syntax of the traditional [:link: bash shell][url-bash].
+The syntax of frankenshell is designed to mimic the syntax of the traditional [:link:bash shell][url-bash].

 Note that redirections and arguments can be in any order.
 The only rule is that the filename (or limiter for heredoc) must appear immediately after the redirection.